Order by 12/15 for delivery by 12/25.

 Your cart is empty!

 “Drink more water.”
 We hear it all the time.
-While most of us trust that water is good for us, do we really pause to question “why” and how much exactly do we need?
-Below, we’re giving you the lowdown on all things hydration and H20 related.
+While most of us trust that water is good for us, do we ever pause to question “why,” or figure out exactly how much we need?
+Below, we’re giving you the lowdown on all things hydration and H2O-related.

 From a biological standpoint, plain ol’ water is pretty impressive.
-It supports healthy cell function and transports essential nutrients needed throughout our body, helps to cushion your joints, assists with maintaining electrolyte balance and body temperature, and plays a role in waste elimination.
-Unfortunately, the body’s thirst mechanism is not the most reliable, and by the time our brain signals, “Hey, I’m thirsty!” you may already be dehydrated.
-Insufficient fluid intake has been shown to negatively impact our mood, may cause strain on our hearts, and lead to a potential heatstroke.
-So, it’s important to keep on top of it – especially during the dog days of summer.
+It supports healthy cell function and transports essential nutrients throughout our bodies.
+It also helps to cushion our joints, assists with maintaining electrolyte balance and body temperature, and plays a role in waste elimination.
+Unfortunately, the body’s thirst mechanism is not the most reliable.
+And by the time our brain signals, “Hey, I’m thirsty!” we may already be dehydrated.
+Insufficient fluid intake has been shown to negatively impact our mood, may cause strain on our hearts, and can lead to heatstroke.
+That’s why it’s important to keep on top of it – especially during the dog days of summer.

-The adage, “drink eight glasses of water a day,” is sort of an old wives’ tale since fluid needs increase with increased physical activity and as the weather heats up.
+The adage, “drink eight glasses of water a day,” is sort of an old wives’ tale, since fluid needs increase with physical activity and hotter temperatures.
 Even so, the 8-cup model can be a helpful guideline for ensuring that you’re getting plenty of liquid throughout the day.
 A better indicator is actually the color of your urine.
 Your goal is to keep it pale yellow to clear.
 Any darker and you’ll want to drink up!

-Not only is water inexpensive, but it’s also calorie-free and sugar-free, which is part of the reason why it’s continuously touted for its health benefits.
+Not only is water inexpensive, but it’s also calorie and sugar-free.
+That’s part of the reason water is frequently touted for its health benefits.
 As Americans, we tend to over-consume added sugar in the form of beverages, with common culprits being enhanced waters, sodas, and sports drinks.
 And while you may be reaching for a sports drink with the best of intentions, most of us can replenish with plain water.
-The exception: those working daily in heat or those engaging in intense physical activity for long durations – sports drinks were designed with these individuals in mind!
+The exception: people working daily in heat or those engaging in intense physical activity for long durations.
+Sports drinks were designed with these individuals in mind!

-Adults over the age of 71 are also at a heightened risk of dehydration, according to the National Health and Nutrition Examination Survey, so these individuals need to be particularly mindful of their fluid intake.
+Adults over the age of 71 are also at a heightened risk of dehydration, according to the National Health and Nutrition Examination Survey.
+Therefore, these individuals need to be particularly mindful of their fluid intake.
 Multiple factors could be to blame, including reduced appetite, changes in body composition, alterations in thirst perception, and impaired kidney function.